Krishna Ballabh Sahay: Chief Minister of Bihar

 On 2 October 1963, the birth anniversary of Gandhi was celebrated in Bihar along with the swearing in ceremony of Sahay as the fourth Chief Minister of Bihar with Satyendra Narayan Sinha again becoming second in command.

 Sahay lost the 1967 elections but won the local body elections in 1974 to enter the Bihar Legislative Council as an MLC.
 He faced enquiries by the Aiyyar Commission in between but was vindicated.
 Sahay met with a fatal road accident on 3 June 1974 just after winning the election, on his way back to his native place Hazaribag.

-Among the leaders of Bihar belonging to the 20th century, whom the people of this state would long remember for the constructive and invaluable services rendered towards the progress of Bihar, Sahay would certainly find a prominent place.
-His life is a superb example of how a man can attain his cherished dream by dogged determination, systematic planning and hard labour.
-He dreamed of an independent India and an ever-progressing Bihar for which he sacrificed his whole life.

-Death

-KB Sahay died on 3 June 1974, when his black Hindustan Ambassador BRM101 car was hit by a truck which reversed deliberately on Hazaribag – Patna Highway in Sindoor.
-Mr. Sahay was on the front seat of the car as usual, being driven by Surendra.
-The collision caused him to die on the spot.
-He was travelling from Patna to Hazaribagh.